 One option is to take the famous Hurtigruten coastal ferry.
 Although advertised as a cruise, it serves dual purpose as a daily liner service for much of the remote Norwegian coastline.

 The full route from Bergen to Kirkenes and back takes 12 days, but you could start and finish in Trondheim or Bodø to cut costs and focus on the north.
 This method covers your food and accommodation costs, with optional excursions if you want to see what lies beyond the beautiful coastline.

-But if sleeping on a boat isn’t your thing, hire a car and create your own itinerary from these recommendations.
+But if sleeping on a boat isn’t your thing, hire a car and create your own Northern Norway itinerary from these recommendations.

 Tromsø: The Paris of the North

 A trip up the recently renovated cable car is a must for a spectacular view back across the city’s gorgeous island setting.
-Stick around to watch planes land, or see ships come and go.
-During the summer the service runs until 1am to allow for midnight sun snaps.
+Stick around to watch the planes land, or see ships come and go.
+During the summer the service runs until 1 am to allow for midnight sun snaps.

 Tromsø also offers northern Norway’s cheapest accommodation thanks to the recent arrival of budget chains.
 Book up a room at the Comfort Hotel Xpress, Viking Hotel, or Smart Hotel while they’re still available.

-An alternative main destination is the eye-wateringly beautiful Lofoten, which has drawn artists, fishermen and hikers from across Europe for generations.
+An alternative main destination is the eye-watering beautiful Lofoten, which has drawn artists, fishermen and hikers from across Europe for generations.

 Once on the islands, head to the westernmost villages Å and Reine for some of Scandinavia’s most iconic views, or pick a side road to find your own slice of paradise on a quiet secluded beach.